cvs-health/android-compose-accessibility-techniques/doc/components/LinksInlineWithText.md

 Notes:
 - The hard-coded text shown in these examples are only used for simplicity. _Always_ use externalized string resource references in actual code.
 However, URL values may be an exceptions, depending on how the site in question handles internationalization.
 - Using `pushUrlAnnotation` does not scale well, and specifically is not particularly internationalizable.
 (Given that the order of links in a text may change when translated.)
 One solid approach is to embed link annotations in translation strings and applying reusable parsing code to create the correct `AnnotatedString`.
 - `ClickableText` does not support Dark Theme by default.
 This can be remediated by setting its `style` parameter so that `color = LocalContentColor.current` is merged into its expected styling (as is done with `Text` unless another color is set).
+- Automated testing of `ClickableText` is limited, since it appears to surface no semantic properties that distinguish it from `Text`.

 ## Inline links with View interop (`AndroidView`)